Managing Holiday Grief

 Do something different.
 Many people find that doing whatever they used to do with their loved one is too painful.
 Try different traditions.
 Spend the holiday in a new location, include an activity you’ve never done for the holidays, eat something completely other than what you normally eat.

 Do something traditional.
 Others find that they seek the comfort of their holiday traditions even more than before.
 If you find solace in your customary preparations, this may be true for you.
-How do you know if traditions such as decorating, attending services, or special foods and meals will be helpful?
+How do you know if traditions such as decorating, attending services, or special foods and meals will be helpful for holiday grief?
 Give them a try, or even just think about them, and you’ll probably know intuitively whether you want to keep them or set them aside for a while.

 As you let go of past assumptions about the holidays and turn your focus inward to discover what serves you, you may soften the griever’s holiday paradox.
 One step at a time, one tick of the clock at a time, one breath at a time, this holiday season will pass by.
 I hope it offers, somewhere along the way, a little light and strength that you can take with you on your journey ahead.